smartcontractkit/chainlink-automation/docs/100_OVERVIEW.md

 #### Rules
 - A `Plugin` only interacts with `Observer`, `Merger`, and `Encoder`
-- A `Plugin` should not know anything about the structural contents of a `PointState`
+- A `Plugin` should not know anything about the structural contents of a `BlockKey`
-- A `Plugin` should not know anything about the structural contents of a `PointIdentifier`
+- A `Plugin` should not know anything about the structural contents of a `UpkeepIdentifier`
 - A `Plugin` should start and stop services per its appropriate life cycle
 - A `Plugin` should treat all incoming observations as potentially malicious
 - A `Plugin` should isolate all state interactions to instances of `Observer`
-- A `Plugin` requires COMPLETE state in an observed `PointState` for accurate reports

 #### Observation
 The `Observation` method should loop through multiple `Observer` instances to